 Appropriate business attire is required to appear in court.
 You may need to allow adequate time for parking and to check through the security entrance.Back to Top

-Traffic School InformationIf you elect to attend traffic school, you will be required to pay the Court the bail amount plus a $52.00 administrative fee.
+Traffic School InformationIf you elect to attend traffic school you must post the total bail amount plus a State-mandated fee of $52.00 before your appearance date.
 You will also be required to pay an additional fee to the DMV-approved Traffic School.
 When enrolling in Traffic School, you will need to provide your Docket Number listed on the front of your Courtesy Notice.
-Traffic school must be completed on or before your due date.
+You will be required to complete traffic school within 90 days.
 The Court will be able to retrieve an electronic completion certificate from the School/DMV five (5) business days after you have successfully completed Traffic School.

-If there are any correctable violations on your citation, these corrections must be received along with any fees before permission will be granted.
+If there are any correctable violations on your citation, these corrections must be received along with any fees before permission to attend Traffic School will be granted.

 The requirements for traffic school eligibility are as follows: